Research centres at Victoria Business School

 CLEW brings together of academics from a range of disciplines, with research interests in work and employment, and with particular strengths in quantitative research.
 Its Collective Employment Agreements database contains the most comprehensive set of data on collective employment conditions in New Zealand.

-IRC disseminates the findings of its research through seminars and conferences, as well as key publications such as The Annual Employment Agreement; Employment Agreements: Bargaining Trends & Employment Law Update and research working papers.
+CLEW disseminates the findings of its research through seminars and conferences, as well as key publications such as The Annual Employment Agreement; Employment Agreements: Bargaining Trends & Employment Law Update and research working papers.